Spanish Medical Interpreting Program

 Be prepared for lifelong learning and be patient.

 • Bringing your language skills up to the level required of a professional interpreter is not a task that can be accomplished quickly.
-However, with a combination of determination and hard work, you can succeed in this challenging field.
+By engaging deliberately with written and spoken language every day, you will definitely be able to improve your skills over time!

 Program Learning Outcomes for Spanish Medical Interpreting